Why We Love It

 An epidemiologist tracks infection rates of COVID-19.
 A biostatistician identifies a genetic marker for a common type of cancer.
 A health inspector ensures that the food handling practices of a restaurant are safe.
 These are all potential futures for someone with a Master of Public Health, and they could all save lives.

 Public health is more important than ever.
 An MPH degree could prepare you for a career in epidemiology, biostatistics, or your local Department of Public Health, as well as a range of “non-health” occupations, like monitoring building codes or ensuring public access to safe water.
+And ever since the pandemic hit, globally the demand for public health professionals with degrees in Public health has risen.
+The wave, since then, has not died down.
+This means this is a promising field for those looking for a lifelong career to serve their communities.

 These are only a few examples.
 The possibilities are endless.
 You get to choose what you’ll do, and you don’t have to know what that is right now.
 An MPH could give you the tools you need to do a wide variety of jobs, so you’re not committing to a career before you even finish your degree.